zukisoft/servicelib/servicelib/readme.txt

 SERVICE PARAMETERS
 ------------------

 Support for read-only service parameters is provided by the following data types that can be declared as derived service class member variables.
-// todo: can be overridden, default is registry key
+The defualt implementation provided accesses the parameter data via the system registry using a "Parameters" key located underneath the service's entry in HKLM\System\CurrentControlSet\Services.
+This underlying parameter storage medium can be overridden, see below for details.

 DWordParameter (uint32_t)
 - Registry type: REG_BINARY or REG_DWORD